 Obesity Screenings & Counseling

-The first step to diagnosing obesity is a screening.
 As long as you have Medicare Part B and have a BMI (body mass index) of 30 or higher, you are eligible for obesity screenings and counseling.
-The National Heart, Lung, and Blood Institute has a free BMI calculator on their website, but a doctor’s screening will be much more accurate.
-Your BMI is the percentage of your body weight that is made up of fat.
+The National Heart, Lung, and Blood Institute has a free BMI calculator on its website, but a doctor’s screening will be much more accurate.
+Your BMI is the percentage of your bodyweight that is made up of fat.
 Remember that some fat is healthy – you are not aiming for a BMI of zero.
 A healthy BMI is between 18 and 25.
 Lower than 18 is too little, 25-30 is a bit high, and above 30 is obese.

 When you do get your free obesity screening, you might consider behavioral counseling for body fat loss.
 Your primary physician should offer their own counseling.
 If not, they might recommend another Medicare-covered service.

 Original Medicare (Part A and Part B) does not cover gym memberships or fitness programs.
 However, additional coverage from a unique Medicare Advantage or Medicare Supplement plan may include gym membership or fitness center discounts.
 These are usually offered through major Medicare fitness programs such as SilverSneakers and Silver & Fit.
 Plans with these benefits are not available in every county.
 Look over your plan or speak with your agent if you aren’t sure about fitness coverage in your Medicare plan.

 Obesity Is a Disease